Fire Weather Information: Red Flag Warnings

 What is a Red Flag Warning?

-Red Flag Conditions are typically related to wind events lasting at least 8 hours when: vegetation is already dry; annual grasses are cured; no rain has occurred in the last 24 hours; and fuels 1/4 to 1/2 inch in diameter have less than 6% moisture.
-Relative humidity and wind speed are the priary factors driving a Red Flag Warning declaation, and must fall into one of the following parameters:
+Red Flag Warning conditions are typically related to wind events lasting at least 8 hours when: vegetation is already dry; annual grasses are cured; no rain has occurred in the last 24 hours; and "10-hour" fuels (dead vegetation 1/4 to 1/2 inch in diameter) have less than 6% moisture.
+Relative humidity and wind speed are the primary factors driving a Red Flag Warning declaration, and must fall into one of the following parameters:

 |Relative Humidity||Wind Speed|